If you have problems activating your plugins, please follow this Troubleshooting Guide for activation problems in Logic.

 - Check if you inadvertently created a second Plugin Alliance account connected to your Installation Manager.
 The activation server will report that you don’t have a license if you don’t enter the same login credentials you used when you purchased your license.

-- If you are using Logic 9, make sure you use the 64-bit version of Logic.
+- If you are using Logic 9, use the 64-bit version of Logic.

 Click on the "Go" menu, then click on "Go to folder..." and paste this path: then type in: